chiru141/chiru141.github.io/_posts/2026-05-17-Textile-Recycling.md

 excerpt_separator: <!--more-->
 ---

 ~116 million tonnes of fiber is produced globally every year, with polyester accounting for roughly 67% of the total volume [1,2].
 Most of our fast fashion apparel and activewear is made of these fibers: cotton, polyester, and elastane blends.

-At the same time, the world generates nearly ~92 million tonnes of apparel waste annually.
-Of all used clothing globally, only ~25% is formally collected.
+At the same time, the world generates nearly **~92 million tonnes of apparel waste annually**.
+Of all used clothing globally, **only ~25% is formally collected**.
 The remaining 75% goes directly into household trash bins, informal dumpsites, or municipal landfills.
-And from the fraction that is formally collected, merely 13% is resold or donated, while less than 1% is recycled into new clothing through true closed-loop systems [2].
+And from the fraction that is formally collected, merely 13% is resold or donated, while **less than 1% is recycled into new clothing through true closed-loop systems** [2].
 The remainder is downcycled into industrial rags, open-loop shredded products, incinerated, or sent to landfills.

-India alone generates over 7.07 million tonnes of textile waste every year, representing roughly 8% of global apparel waste [4].
-Official data indicates imported post-consumer waste accounts for only ~7% of the total textile waste processed in India; over 93% is domestically generated [5].
+**India alone generates over 7.07 million tonnes of textile waste every year**, representing roughly 8% of global apparel waste [4].
+Official data indicates imported post-consumer waste accounts for only ~7% of the total textile waste processed in India; over **93% is domestically generated** [5].
 Even with India’s reuse culture, we are generating an enormous amount of waste.
-6.3 million tonnes of textile (\~90% of 7.07 Mn) would be equivalent to roughly 31.5 Billion shirts, which is about 22 shirts per person annually.
+6.3 million tonnes of textile (\~90% of 7.07 Mn) would be equivalent to **roughly 31.5 Billion shirts, which is about 22 shirts per person annually.**

 According to the Ministry of Textiles India (“Mapping of Textile Waste Value Chain in India”), our national textile waste stream is composed of:
 - 42% Pre-Consumer Waste: Mill drops, spinning scrap, and cutting-room floor trimmings generated during manufacturing.